+1. May help with fat loss: A study in the American Journal of Clinical Nutrition found that matcha helped with metabolism rate,which holds promise for faster fat loss.
 While coffee has it’s own benefits and disadvantages, matcha may be a better choice for many people because it has a calming effect as well as giving an energy lift from caffeine and other elements from the tea leaf.
 Coffee can cause jitteriness, and a caffeine high with a crash afterwards.
 Matcha, while still containing caffeine, tends to cause a more even, long-term energy rise.
 Plus, with all of those healthy antioxidants, it is a great way to fight against disease and cancer.

 2. EGCG may help with bad breath: It is also associated with suppressing oral pathogens, which could be helpful in treating halitosis (bad breath).
 Your bad breath may be only a cup of tea away from being gone!

+3. High ORAC value:Oxygen radical absorbence capacity, or ORAC, is a method of measuring antioxidant capabilities.
+The ORAC value of matcha tea is one of the highest in the super-food realm, at about 1348 units per gram (or serving).
 One of the antioxidants that matcha is especially high in is Epigallocatechin gallate (EGCG).
 Matcha has up to 137 times the amount of EGCG as other infused green teas.
 This particular antioxidant has shown promising results in helping fight against HIV, cancer and many other disorders and diseases.

 4. EGCG and cancer: EGCG holds promise for preventing or treating cancer.
 For example, some studies found that fewer at-risk individuals got cancer when they took EGCG daily.